tomas-fryza/avr-course/labs/02-gpio/README.md

 After completing this lab you will be able to:

-* Config input/output ports of AVR using control registers
+* Configure input/output ports of AVR using control registers
 * Use ATmega328P manual and find information
 * Understand the difference between header and source files
 * Create your own library